Esben-Andreas-Madsen/GMD1/Log_1_Roll_a_ball.md

 The game is a very simple implementation of a ball rolling around and picking up objects.
 Picking up an object will increase a number on the screen, which is the "score" of the game.
 After having picked up all the game objects in the game arena, the game will end and display a victory screen of sorts.
+The arena is a basic square with walls preventing the ball from going out of bounds.
+That was the theory atleast, however in practice, the ball is actually able to scale the walls and leave the gameplay area.
 The ball is able to roll in any direction and can be controlled with both WASD and the arrows.

 In the development process there were some minor issues.
 These issues were mainly related to the choice of the IDE.
 We have solely used Rider as an IDE for C# up until this point, however working with Unity that proved difficult.
 Rider kept complaining about the scripts and in the end it was far more feasible to switch to Visual Studio.